Economic democracy: Alternative models

 In real-world practice, Schweickart concedes economic democracy will be more complicated and less "pure" than his model.
 However, to grasp the nature of the system and to understand its essential dynamic, it is important to have a clear picture of the basic structure.
 Capitalism is characterized by private ownership of productive resources, the market, and wage labor.
 The Soviet economic model subordinated private ownership of productive resources to public ownership by collectivizing farms and factories.
 It further subordinated the market to central planning—but retained the institution of wage labor.

 Most proposed models for economic democracy generally begin with democratizing the workplace and the ownership of capital.
-Other proposals advocate replacing the market with some form of planning, as well.
+Other proposals advocate replacing the market with some form of planning, as well (for example, Parecon).

 Worker self-management

 In worker self-management, each productive enterprise is controlled by those who work there.
 Workers are responsible for the operation of the facility, including organization, discipline, production techniques, and the nature, price, and distribution of products.
 Decisions concerning distribution are made democratically.
 Problems of authority delegation are solved by democratic representation.
 Management is chosen by the worker, not appointed by the State, not elected by the community at large and not selected by a board of directors elected by stockholders.
 Ultimate authority rests with the enterprise's workers, following the one-person, one-vote principle.

 According to veteran World Bank economic adviser David P. Ellerman it's the employment contract that needs to be abolished, not private property.
 In other words, "a firm can be socialized and yet remain 'private' in the sense of not being government-owned."
 In his book, "The Democratic Firm", Ellerman stated:

 Alternately, in Schweickart's model, workers control the workplace, but they do not "own" the means of production.
 Productive resources are regarded as the collective property of the society.
 Workers run the enterprise, use its capital assets as they see fit, and distribute the profits among themselves.
 Here, societal "ownership" of the enterprise manifests itself in two ways: 1) All firms pay tax on their capital assets, which goes into society's investment fund.
 In effect, workers rent capital assets from society.
 2) Firms are required to preserve the value of the capital stock entrusted to them.
 This means that a depreciation fund must be maintained to repair or replace existing capital stock.
 This money may be spent on capital replacements or improvements, but not to supplement workers' incomes.

 Italy's Legacoop and Spain's Mondragon multi-sectoral worker-cooperatives have both been able to reach significant scale and demonstrate long-term sustainability.
 According to a study conducted by Massachusetts Institute of Technology, the greatest lesson to be learned from these European experiences is the importance of developing an economically integrated network of cooperatives rather than a single cooperative.
 The report goes on to say: